gregpalmr/airflow-dcos/README.md

      jobs/airflow-resetdb-job.json			- (optionally) Launch the Airflow "resetdb" process jobs/airflow-submit-tutorial-dag-job.json	- Launch an example DAG job

-``USAGE``
+# USAGE

-1. Clone this repo on your client computer
+### Clone this repo on your client computer

      $ git clone https://github.com/gregpalmr/airflow-dcos

      $ cd airflow-dcos

-1. Launch a DC/OS cluster with at least 3 private agent nodes and 1 public agent node.
+### 1. Launch a DC/OS cluster with at least 3 private agent nodes and 1 public agent node.

-2. Install Marathon-LB load balancer on your DC/OS cluster
+### 2. Install Marathon-LB load balancer on your DC/OS cluster

 If you are using the Enterprise version of DC/OS, you should configure M-LB to use a service account.
 Instructions on how to install Marathon-LB with a service account can be found here: